swrlab/swrlab/PRINCIPLES.md

 ## Principles

-The SWR Audio Lab is here to facilitate even better public service media offerings - with a strong focus on audio.
+The SWR Audio Lab facilitates even better public service media offerings - with a strong focus on audio.

 We aim to serve our users from our own platforms instead of third-party aggregators or apps to improve the overall user journey and reduce data transfer to third-parties.

 Our goal is to create a seamless ambient media experience - meaning to be where our users are to accompany them during their day across multiple devices, applications and platforms.

-We’re involved in several working groups in the ARD and EBU to improve exchange, standardization and prominence of our products and services.
+We’re involved in several working groups in the ARD and EBU to improve exchange, standardization and prominence of our content, products, and services.

-For Connected Cars and Devices we developed a set of four principles to guide our work:
+For Smart Devices and Connected Cars we developed a set of four principles to guide our work:

-1. Radio must remain easy to use.
-It should start with the push (or touch) of a button.
+1. **Radio must remain easy to use.** It should start with the push of a button or a simple voice command.
 Audiences love radio precisely because it is so easy and because they don’t need to choose.
-2. Radio should not just be easy to find, it should be impossible to miss.
-Just like the physical radio button used to be, it should exist on that first level and not disappear in the jungle of apps.
+2. **Radio should not just be easy to find, it should be impossible to miss.** Just like the physical radio button used to be, it should exist on that first level and not disappear in the jungle of apps.
-3. Radio in the car should be focused and personalized.
-We should make smart suggestions based on prior listening but be transparent with the data we collect.
+3. **Radio should be focused and personalized.** We should make smart suggestions based on prior listening but be transparent with the data we collect.
-4. And lastly, radio comes as a package.
-It includes public and private stations, as well as local, national and international broadcasters.
+4. And lastly, **radio comes as a package.** It includes public and private stations, as well as local, national and international broadcasters.
 All radio stations should be found in the same place.

 ## Project Management & Communication

 We make use of agile and user-centered design principles but apply them carefully.
-For us it is more important to use something that works instead of solely following a paper.
+For us it is more important to use something that works instead of strictly following a framework.

+Communication is key for all projects.
+We don’t rely on historical structures (_“This is how things are done around here.”_) and instead support constructive feedback, trust, new ideas, and input from others (operational over organizational communication).

+### GitHub

 GitHub is our primary tool for version control of issues, code, and documentation.

-Issues are our home for bugs, features, and project planning.
+Issues on GitHub are our home for bugs, features, and project planning.
 They should have a short and clear title with enough description for everyone to understand the scope and tasks involved.
 All issues must be added to the GitHub board, where they make their way through these steps:

 - Backlog
 - To Do